Skip to Main Content

 Official State Codes

 According to Bluebook Rule B12.1.2, whenever possible, you must cite to the current official code or its supplement.
 Although state codes are accessible electronically, for most states, including South Carolina, the official state code is the print version.
-Therefore, to cite the correct year for a South Carolina statute, you must consult a print version of the Code.
+This means that to cite the correct year for a South Carolina statute, you must consult a print version of the Code.

 Citing South Carolina Statutes